| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 The timeframe is a selection interval between a given first and last hydroyear.

-Note: the arguments truncated
+Note: the arguments truncated and with_estimated are currently

 not used.